Joint Background-Anomaly-Noise Decomposition for Robust Hyperspectral Anomaly Detection via Constrained Convex Optimization: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{yperspectral} (HS) images are three-dimensional data with two-dimensional spatial and one-dimensional spectral information.
-HS images have hundreds of rich spectral bands, including both visible and invisible bands, allowing us to identify the detailed information of the imaged targets.
-Therefore, many HS image analysis technologies, including classification, unmixing, and anomaly detection, have been studied~\cite{AD_overview_2017,unmixing_overview_2012,AD_ex_2002,ADsurvey_2022,ADreview_deep_2022}.
+\IEEEPARstart{H}{yperspectral} (HS) images are three-dimensional data comprising two spatial dimensions and one spectral dimension, containing hundreds of contiguous spectral bands covering both visible and near-infrared wavelengths.
+Such rich spectral information enables detailed material discrimination that cannot be achieved with conventional RGB or multispectral images.
+This advantage has led to extensive research on HS image analysis techniques, including classification, unmixing, and anomaly detection~\cite{Borengasser2007HSIApplications, Grahn2007Techniques, Thenkabail2016VegetationOverview, Lu2020AgricultureOverview}.

-HS anomaly detection is the task of identifying an anomaly part, i.e., a set of pixels whose spectral signatures differ significantly from surrounding pixels, while suppressing a background part without prior information.
-It is important as a first step in HS image analysis because it can identify regions of interest that may contain potential targets and has applications in military defense, search and rescue operations, mine detection, and environmental monitoring~\cite{AD_ex_2002,AD_overview_2010,AD_overview_2014,ADsurvey_2022,ADreview_deep_2022}.
-Existing HS anomaly detection methods are roughly classified into four groups: statistics-based methods, e.g.,~\cite{GRX_1990,LRX_2013,mult-windowRX_2013,KRX_2005,weightedRX_2014,2SGLRT_2022}, reconstruction-based methods, e.g., ~\cite{SRbased_2015,SRmodel_2019,CRD_2015,OutlierCRD_2018}, decomposition-based methods, e.g.,~\cite{RPCA_2013,LRASR_2015,GoDecAD_2016,GTVLRR_2020,LSDMMog_2021,PTA_2022,PCA-TLRSR_2023}, and deep learning-based methods, e.g., ~\cite{sparseAE_2015,sparseAE_2019,ManifoldAE_2019,RGAE_2022}.

-Statistics-based methods are designed to represent a background part with a certain probability distribution.
-These methods are the most classical approaches, and many methods have been proposed~\cite{GRX_1990,LRX_2013,mult-windowRX_2013,KRX_2005,weightedRX_2014,2SGLRT_2022}.
-However, their detection performance is limited due to the difficulty of representing the complex structure of HS images with a single probability distribution.

-Reconstruction-based methods are designed based on the assumption that background pixels can be represented by a certain dictionary, but anomaly pixels cannot.
-In general, for each test pixel, the surrounding pixels are used as a dictionary.
-Typical examples are sparse-representation (SR)-based methods, e.g.,~\cite{SRbased_2015,SRmodel_2019}, and collaborative-representation (CR)-based methods, e.g.,~\cite{CRD_2015,OutlierCRD_2018}, where the SR-based methods reconstruct each test pixel with some elements of the dictionary, while the CR-based methods reconstruct it with all the elements.

-In decomposition-based methods, a background part and an anomaly part are modeled by functions that capture their nature.
-Each part is estimated by solving an optimization problem involving these functions.
-Representative examples are low-rank representation (LRR)-based methods, e.g.,~\cite{RPCA_2013,LRASR_2015,GoDecAD_2016,GTVLRR_2020,LSDMMog_2021,PTA_2022,PCA-TLRSR_2023}, which decompose an HS image by exploiting the fact that the background part is low-rank and the anomaly part is sparse.

-Among deep learning-based methods, autoencoder (AE)-based methods, e.g.,~\cite{sparseAE_2015,sparseAE_2019,ManifoldAE_2019,RGAE_2022}, have received considerable attention in HS anomaly detection.
-The basic strategy of these methods is to train the network to reconstruct only a background part from a given HS image.